Code-Institute-Submissions/denisklopotan-vegan-sneaker-store_JanResub/README.md

 ***
 ## Bugs

-Footer width on My Profile page
-Password reset not working

 ### Webhooks failing *solved

 While following tutorial exactly as explained i still got webhooks failing.
 After consulting on slack and with tutors i found out the issue.
 It was due to module update for Stripe webhook handler that in my case was not necessary.
 I just needed to revert to original tutorial and it worked!